cmu-delphi/delphi-epidata/docs/api/covidcast.md

   care markets.
 There are roughly 300 HRRs in the United States.
 A map is available [here](https://hub.arcgis.com/datasets/fedmaps::hospital-referral-regions).
-We report HRRs by their number (1 through 457).
+We report HRRs by their number (non-consecutive, between 1 and 457).
 * `msa`: Metropolitan Statistical Area, as defined by the Office of Management and Budget.
 The Census Bureau provides [detailed definitions of these regions](https://www.census.gov/programs-surveys/metro-micro/about.html).
 We